emerzon/lean-hap/README.md

 2) Enable GCC further optimizations flags not often used by regular distros.
 3) We aim, when possible, to statically compile everything \*we need\*, avoiding useless syscalls to load modules.
 4) Based off Alpine Linux, container size aims to be as small as possible.
-5) Depedency libraries choices can also have some impact on performance.
+5) Dependency libraries choices can also have some impact on performance.
 For instance, in HAProxy we use libslz instead of standard zlib to increase compression performance.
+6) Letting you decide the trade-off between speed and security.
+(Soon-ish)

 # Can I run this in Prod?
 Only if you're brave enough.
 This is still under initial development.